Comparison · Bundled builder vs custom

 GoDaddy · You rent.
 Editor output does not export to any open format.

-Orchestrix · Design copyright and domain are yours.
-Free static export on exit.
+Orchestrix · The design and domain are yours.
+Free export whenever you ask.

 GoDaddy · Editor runtime heavy.
-Mobile Core Web Vitals typically 50s to 70s.
+Mobile Core Web Vitals typically 50s to 70s, accessibility patchy.

-Orchestrix · Static build, Core Web Vitals 95+ by default.
+Orchestrix · Static build, Core Web Vitals 95+ and accessible by default, readable on any device.

 Renewal pricing